-Clearance of overgrowth from footpath area and/or roading corridor - [add address of the property here]
+Clearance of overgrowth from footpath area and/or roading corridor

 Thank you for arranging the trimming of vegetation from the footpath/road in front of your property.

 As trees and shrubs tend to grow back again we would ask that you continue to monitor the situation and take prompt action to keep the footpath and road clear.